 - Noting an exemption that if a provider experiences an actual natural or man-made emergency that requires activation of their emergency plan, inpatient and outpatient providers will be exempt from their next required full-scale community-based exercise or individual, facility-based functional exercise following the onset of the actual event.

 The effective date of this rule is November 29, 2019.
 We encourage organizations to work to review its operations and make appropriate revisions.
 Please ensure compliance with the Medicare requirements when they become effective.
 CMS has released an electronic version of the final rule.

-AAAASF is working to modify its standards accordingly for approval by CMS.
-Once approved, we will announce and publish revised standards on the AAAASF website.
+AAAASF has until December 5th to modify standards accordingly for approval by CMS.
+After CMS receives the proposed changes they will have 60 days to review and approve, or ask for additional changes.
+Once approved, we will announce and publish the revised standards on the AAAASF website.
 In the interim, AAAASF will continue to survey according to its current standards and current Medicare requirements.

 If you have any questions, please contact AAAASF at [email protected] or 847-775-1970.